AleksanderTidemann/SpreadGen/README.md

 ## 2 Drag & Drop

-After your´re done labeling your files, you can now drag and drop the entire folder onto the apps UI.
-By clicking "Eksporter" your spreadsheets will be generated as .csv files in your source folder.
-From here, you can import the spreadsheets in any other program (excel, google sheets etc.), for further formatting.
+You can now drag and drop the entire folder onto the apps UI.
+By clicking "Eksporter" your spreadsheets will be generated as .csv files in the root dir.

 ![process](/img/process.gif)